 My research focuses on postcolonialising disaster studies.
-In particular I'm interested in the everyday lives and experiences of people living with disaster risk, as well as the policy-making processes of disaster risk management.
+In particular I'm interested in the everyday lives and experiences of people living with disaster risk, as well as the challenges of policy-making in disaster risk management.
 I am particularly interested in the Caribbean and cities in the global south.
 I also work on the media representations of human vulnerability, and am interested in the representational practises of alternative technologies.

 I'm currently working on two active projects: First, a longitudinal study of household disaster recovery in Puerto Rico.
 I'm using in depth interviews to follow 20 families as they recover from the impacts of Hurricane Maria (2017).
-Second, I am exploring disaster recovery policy-making processes in the Caribbean following Hurricane Irma (2017).
+Second, I am exploring the challenges of disaster recovery policy-making processes in the Caribbean following Hurricane Irma (2017).

 I am on the editorial board for the Journal of Humanitarian Affairs, and am Secretary for the Developing Areas Research Group at the Royal Geographical Society.
 I am also a Fellow of the Humanitarian Innovation Initiative at Brown University, U.S.A.